mdumairr/QuoraQuestionPair/README.md

 # QuoraQuestionPair
 Kaggle Quora Question Pair Competition

-“The goal of this competition is to predict which of the provided pairs of questions contain 	two questions with the same meaning.”
+“The goal of this competition is to predict whether a pair of questions are semantically same or not."

 	Environment: